Key Takeaways:

 As AI algorithms create new works of art that blur the lines between human and machine creation, questions arise about who owns the copyright to these pieces.

-In this blog post, we’ll dive into the complexities of AI art and explore the legal and ethical questions surrounding copyright infringement in this emerging field.
+In this blog post, we’ll look into the complexities of AI art and explore the legal and ethical questions surrounding copyright infringement in this emerging field.

 AI in Art